 Graduate Study in Visual and Performing Arts

-The School of Arts and Humanities offers several degrees for students interested in pursuing graduate work in art history, creative writing, film studies, music, theatre and the visual arts.
+The School of Arts and Humanities offers degrees for students interested in pursuing graduate work in art history, film studies, music, theatre and the visual arts.

-The Graduate Program in Humanities is designed for students interested in studying the arts, their interactions, and their connections to literature, history and philosophy.
+The MA and PhD in Visual and Performing Arts are designed for students interested in studying the arts, their interactions, and their connections to literature, history and philosophy.
 Students can enroll in workshop-based courses as well as courses focused on the aesthetics, history and theory of the arts.
-Many faculty members are engaged in the creation and performance of artistic works in creative writing and the visual and performing arts.
+Many faculty members are engaged in the creation and performance of artistic works.

-Active involvement in the process of creation and performance is basic to the design of the Aesthetic Studies area of concentration.
-We recommend that students with a concentration in Aesthetic Studies take at least one ensemble/workshop.
-Students pursuing the research MA or the PhD with an emphasis in Aesthetic Studies may submit a creative project as a final project.
+Active involvement in the process of creation and performance is basic to the design of the Visual and Performing Arts area of study.
+We recommend that students with a major area of study in Visual and Performing Arts take at least one ensemble/workshop.
+Students pursuing the research MA or the PhD in Visual and Performing Arts may submit a creative project as a final project.

-In both of these degrees, students consult with an assigned faculty advisor to fashion an individual program designed to offer both breadth and depth in the study of the past.
+In both of these degrees, students consult with an assigned faculty advisor to fashion an individual program designed to offer both breadth and depth of study.

 In addition to those forms of financial aid coordinated by the University’s Office of Financial Aid, the School of Arts and Humanities offers supplemental support to graduate students through the awarding of teaching assistantships and grants from the Armstrong Fellowship Program.
 Students enrolled in all of the School's graduate programs are eligible to apply for these forms of aid.